respberryx/csgo-autobenchmark/README.md

    python -m csgo_autobenchmark
    ```
    - Press Enter when ready to start benchmarking
-   - You have 5 seconds to tab back into CS:GO
+   - You have 5 seconds to tab back into CS2
    - Do not interact with your PC during the benchmark

 3. **Configuration (Optional)**